doctor4t/Ratatouille/README.md

 The last step is to register your custom armor rendering in your client initialization.
 Call `CustomModelArmorUtil.registerCustomArmor` and give it the required parameters:

 - `Identifier id`: The id of the custom armor.
 This is used in order to automatically generate and register the model layer of your armor, it should therefore be unique.
-- `CustomModelArmorUtil.SetItems setItems`: The items that comprise your set.
-The `CustomModelArmorUtil.SetItems` record defines the helmet, chestplate, leggings and boots items and by default indicates to the renderer what to display depending on what is equipped.
-If you wish to have a custom logic for displaying different pieces that is not just checking whether the item is being worn, you can extend this record and override the four `shouldDisplay` methods.
+- `ArmorDisplayConditions displayConditions`: The display conditions that need to be met for your armor parts to render.
+If you want a simple armor that displays its parts for each item you equip, the `ItemSetDisplayConditions` allows you to define the helmet, chestplate, leggings and boots items and will automatically check which armor items are equipped and need to be displayed.
+If you wish to have a custom logic for displaying different pieces that is not just checking whether the item is being worn, you can implement the `ArmorDisplayConditions ` and its four `shouldDisplay` methods.
 - `CustomArmorModelDefinition armorModelDefinition`: The model definition we created in Step 1, simply create a new instance of it.
 - `int textureWidth, int textureHeight`: The armor's texture width and height.

 Registering your armor through this method call will take care of everything for you, like creating the textured model data, model layer and appending the feature to the player / armor stand / mob renderers.
-If you need to access the model data or model layer of the armor, you can find them in the `CustomModelArmorUtil.CUSTOM_ARMOR_MODELS` HashMap by using the armor's `setItems` as the key.
+If you need to access the model data or model layer of the armor, you can find them in the `CustomModelArmorUtil.CUSTOM_ARMOR_MODELS` HashMap by using the armor's `displayConditions` as the key.

 </details>